-The update identified 14 topics as the most material.
-These are shown in the matrix below, which highlights the aspects according to priority and relevance to Tetra Pak and external stakeholders.
-The 2021 Materiality update builds on Tetra Pak’s previous 2019 assessment, in line with GRI frameworks, and creates a foundation for Tetra Pak’s 2022 Sustainability Report.
+The topics identified as most material to our business in our 2021 Materiality Assessment are shown in the matrix below, which highlights the aspects according to priority and relevance to Tetra Pak and external stakeholders.
+The 2021 Materiality update builds on Tetra Pak’s previous 2019 assessment, in line with GRI Standards, and creates a foundation for our sustainability reporting.

 This matrix visualises the top material aspects according to their relevance to Tetra Pak and external stakeholders, and their level of priority and timeliness (remain in focus/increased visibility/new and further enhanced aspects).